A group of five rowers in a boat on a river, with two people on a motorboat nearby, surrounded by green trees and grass, under a cloudy sky.

 • Lottie

-I’d tried rowing when I was younger, but coming back to it and starting with the basics again was all I needed
+I’d tried rowing when I was younger, after coming back to it, the first river session was all I needed to love it all over again

 • Tom